mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/app-modernization-google-next-2020.md

 ---
 [![](https://storage.googleapis.com/gweb-cloudblog-publish/images/DevOps_BlogHeader_D_Rnd3.max-2200x2200.jpg)](https://storage.googleapis.com/gweb-cloudblog-publish/images/DevOps_BlogHeader_D_Rnd3.max-2200x2200.jpg)

-tl;dr: There is a lot of content and sessions discussed in this blog article, in case you would like to know what are the top 5 sessions I found very insightful on an App Modernization standpoint, here you are:
+_tl;dr: There is a lot of content and sessions discussed in this blog article, in case you would like to know what are the top 5 sessions I found very insightful on an App Modernization standpoint, here you are:_
-- [An App Modernization Story with Cloud Run](https://cloud.withgoogle.com/next/sf/sessions?session=APP236#application-modernization) [[Youtube](https://youtu.be/KY4DozBVV1Y)], great journey from monolith (Windows VM) to microservices (serverless Linux Container).
+- _[An App Modernization Story with Cloud Run](https://cloud.withgoogle.com/next/sf/sessions?session=APP236#application-modernization) [[Youtube](https://youtu.be/KY4DozBVV1Y)], great journey from monolith (Windows VM) to microservices (serverless Linux Container)._
-- [Building Globally Scalable Services with Istio and ASM](https://cloud.withgoogle.com/next/sf/sessions?session=APP210#application-modernization) [[Youtube](https://youtu.be/clu7t0LVhcw)], great definition of what's a service mesh.
+- _[Building Globally Scalable Services with Istio and ASM](https://cloud.withgoogle.com/next/sf/sessions?session=APP210#application-modernization) [[Youtube](https://youtu.be/clu7t0LVhcw)], great definition of what's a service mesh._
-- [GitOps Workflows with GitLab and Anthos for Hybrid Cloud](https://cloud.withgoogle.com/next/sf/sessions?session=APP235#application-modernization) [[Youtube](https://youtu.be/npc08ggdTOw)], great session about GitOps in the context of multi GKE clusters managed via Anthos Configuration Management.
+- _[GitOps Workflows with GitLab and Anthos for Hybrid Cloud](https://cloud.withgoogle.com/next/sf/sessions?session=APP235#application-modernization) [[Youtube](https://youtu.be/npc08ggdTOw)], great session about GitOps in the context of multi GKE clusters managed via Anthos Configuration Management._
-- [Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)], great walkthrough of ACM, Anthos GKE (on GCP, on-premise on AWS) and Cloud Monitoring and Logging.
+- _[Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)], great walkthrough of ACM, Anthos GKE (on GCP, on-premise on AWS) and Cloud Monitoring and Logging._
-- [Anthos Deep Dive: Part Two](https://cloud.withgoogle.com/next/sf/sessions?session=APP317#application-modernization) [[Youtube](https://youtu.be/jIkymJYsCR4)], great walkthrough of ASM and Cloud Run for Anthos.
+- _[Anthos Deep Dive: Part Two](https://cloud.withgoogle.com/next/sf/sessions?session=APP317#application-modernization) [[Youtube](https://youtu.be/jIkymJYsCR4)], great walkthrough of ASM and Cloud Run for Anthos._

+_Furthermore if you are looking for all the announcements in one place, here you are: [Next OnAir as it happens: All the announcements in one place](https://cloud.google.com/blog/topics/google-cloud-next/complete-list-of-announcements-from-google-cloud-next20-onair)._

 What a perfect timing!
 While I'm doing my onboarding as [a Noogler](https://www.linkedin.com/posts/mathieubenoitqc_cloud-innovation-continuouslearning-activity-6685996290330947584-bKkB), I have the opportunity to (e-)attend my first Google conference.
 Yes for sure, I'm a bit disapointed because like everyone I won't be able to travel to San Francisco or somewhere else to attend in-person such conference during 4-5 days.
 But I actually feel more lucky than if I would have.
 In deed, without traveling I have 9 weeks of content thanks to this incredible new format of Google Next: [Google Next OnAir 2020](https://cloud.withgoogle.com/next/sf/)!